aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 ### **Required: Multiple Clusters in One Application**

-You **must** specify a unique `clusterId` when your application connects to multiple database clusters:
+You **must** specify a unique `clusterId` for every DB cluster when your application connects to multiple database clusters:

 ```java
 // Sample data migration app